-Once a veteran or active military member is accepted into our training program, they will be paired with a dog adopted by our nonprofit from a local shelter or with a dog already owned by the veteran.
+Once a veteran is accepted into our training program, they will be paired with a dog adopted by our nonprofit from a local shelter or with a dog already owned by the veteran.
 They will live and train together from that point forward.

 Training is comprised of private and group sessions (2) two days a week for a minimum of (6) six months.

 *We currently do not train out of Arizona.
 Out of state veterans will have to travel or relocate to Arizona for training.